AOP-PHP/AOP/doc/Contents/chapter2.md

     {
        $paparazzi->alert();
     };
-    //As no parenthesis are given in the selector, the advice deals with properties aop_add_before('Celebrity->*Stuff', $paparazzi_informer);
+    //As no parenthesis are given in the selector, the advice deals with properties (read / write) aop_add_before('Celebrity->*Stuff', $paparazzi_informer);

     $CynthiaBellulla = new Celebrity();